Egzon94/FinalProjectIronhack/README.md

 6. **Access the application:**
    Open a web browser and go to `http://localhost:6060` to view the application.

+## Technologies Used
+The project is built using the following technologies:
++ Java 17
++ Spring Boot
++ MySQL
++ Maven
++ Hibernate

 ## Controllers and Routes Structure
 + PortfolioController: